matapatos/wp-fastendpoints/docs/docs/quick-start/service-provider.md

 Now that we have our posts router built the last main three bits missing are the following:

-1) create a main router to hold all sub-routers (e.g. posts router)
+1. Create a main router to hold all sub-routers (e.g. posts router)
-2) specifying where to look for the JSON schemas (one or multiple directories) and
+2. Specifying where to look for the JSON schemas (one or multiple directories) and
-3) lastly register the router.
+3. Lastly, register the router.
 This is what adds the `rest_api_init` hook for registering all the endpoints.

 ```php